 November-December

 Animals are dispersed in large groups among different areas – Southern Serengeti (Southern Plains), Loliondo, Ndutu, and Ngorongoro Conservation Area (including the Gol Mountain area).
-November and December can be a little rainy, but it’s green and lush and typically you can find animals in various areas.
-November safari rates are more advantageous because December is peak season and rates increase, particularly over the holidays.
+November and December can be a little rainy, but they are green and lush, and typically, you can find animals in various areas.
+November safari rates are more advantageous because December is peak season, and rates increase, particularly over the holidays.